AvivGelfand/Fine-tuning-Large-Language-Models/README.md

     kmeans.fit(X)
     labels = kmeans.predict(X)
     ```
-    - Initialize and fit a KMeans model with `k_param` clusters.
+    - Initialize and fit a KMeans model with `k_param` clusters, representing the $K$ number of centroids / clusters.
     - Predict cluster labels for each document.

 5. **Add Cluster Labels to DataFrame:**